rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 0x00400abe           cmp  eax, 7                                      ; 7
 0x00400ac1           ja   0x400cb8
 {% endhighlight %}
 Our second input is *rbp - 0x48* in the stack and is compared to 7 which is the number of options.
 If above (ja), it jumps to 0x400cb8.
-I thought in first place that it was the end of the main function.
-But nop, just before a function called **print_record**.
+I thought in the first place that it was the end of the main function.
+But nope, just before a function called **print_record**.

 Just after the jump, there is another jump and 6 times the almost same code pattern.
  {% highlight nasm %}